lucasktlee/posts/published/spa-indemnities.md

 ## The Components of an Indemnity Provision

-An indemnity provision in a stock purchae agreement consists of several components:
+An indemnity provision in a stock purchase agreement consists of several components:

 * The scope of the indemnities
 * The parties entitled to indemnification